What is the SMART Criteria?

 SMART is an acronym for Specific, Measurable, Assignable, Realistic and Time Related and is most often used to guide the setting of objectives and goals.

-The principal advantage of SMART objectives and goals is that they are clear and incorporate all of the criteria required to help focus efforts, thereby increasing the chances of achieving them.
+The principal advantage of using the SMART criteria when creating outcomes, objectives and goals is that it adds clarity.
+This means that they incorporate all of the necessary criteria required to help focus efforts, thereby increasing the chances of achieving them.

-There is a lot of confusion and unnecessary complexity around the SMART acronym.
-We will stick to the original definition that was created by George T Doran in 1981:
+There are many variations of the SMART acronym.
+This creates confusion and unnecessary complexity which makes it difficult to apply in a consistent manner.
+For the sake of clarity and simplicity, we will stick to the original definition that was created by George T Doran in 1981:

 Specific – Goals that are specific have a significantly greater chance of being accomplished so it is important to set a clear, unambiguous outcome that everyone understands.